rimpi1612/Solidity_Smart-Contract/README.md

     * The `distributed_shares` is equal to `(now - start_time)` divided by `365 days`, multiplied by the annual distribution.
 If `now - start_time` is less than `365 days`, the output will be `0` since the remainder will be discarded.
 If it is something like `400` days, the output will equal `1`, meaning `distributed_shares` would equal `250`.

-    * Make sure to include the parenthesis around `now - start_time` in your calculation to ensure that the order of operations is followed properly.
+    * Include the parenthesis around `now - start_time` in our calculation to ensure that the order of operations is followed properly.

   * The final `if` statement provided checks that in case the employee does not cash out until 5+ years after the contract start, the contract does not reward more than the `total_shares` agreed upon in the contract.

-* Deploy and test your contract locally.
+* Deploy and test our contract locally.

   * For this contract, test the timelock functionality by adding a new variable called `uint fakenow = now;` as the first line of the contract, then replace every other instance of `now` with `fakenow`.
 Utilize the following `fastforward` function to manipulate `fakenow` during testing.